Tree Pruning In Hampshire, Surrey, Berkshire & The South-East.

 Even within the same species, each tree is unique and must be assessed individually to decide the best course of action.
 County Tree Cares’ tree surgeons use their expert knowledge and industry experience to fulfil your needs while still leaving your tree in a healthy condition.
 All cuts do damage to the tree, but improper pruning can cause severe damage and even shorten the tree’s life.

-Formative pruning is required in the early stages of a trees life to provide healthy shape and structure.
+Formative pruning is required in the early stages of a trees life to provide excellent shape and structure.
 Quality formative pruning should help avoid dangerous growth and expensive corrective work when the tree matures.

 Tree thinning is ideal for trees that are very dense with foliage and prevent light from passing through, consequently creating a darkened or dominated area.
-The tree thinning method requires the even removal of branches from within the trees crown all the way through.
-This in turn will allow better air circulation (helps against disease) and more light to pass through the trees canopy without affecting its natural shape or structural integrity.
+The tree thinning method requires the even removal of branches from within the tree’s crown all the way through.
+This, in turn, will allow better air circulation (helps against disease) and more light to pass through the trees canopy without affecting its natural shape or structural integrity.

-Crown reduction and re-shaping
+Crown Reduction and Re-shaping

-- The tree maybe too large for its permitted space.
+The tree may be too large for its permitted space.

-The overall size of the tree maybe too heavy for its species ie; Ash trees are very susceptible to strong winds or snow so crown reduction and re-shaping could help prevent the overloading or breaking of limbs and branches.
+The overall size of the tree may be too heavy for its species, i.e., Ash trees are very susceptible to strong winds or snow so crown reduction and re-shaping could help prevent the overloading or breaking of limbs and branches.

-If a tree is not structurally sound due to being unbalanced or too heavy in any given direction then crown reduction or re-shaping will accommodate its longevity.
+If a tree is not structurally sound due to being unbalanced or too heavy in any given direction, then crown reduction or re-shaping will accommodate its longevity.

-The tree may simply be out of shape.
+The tree may be out of shape.